Mark Cuban stays trolling Trump with NBA All-Star Celebrity Game jersey

 — Earl K. Sneed (@EarlKSneed) February 17, 2017

-ESPN’s Cassidy Hubbarth asked Cuban about his choice of number, but the Mavs boss smiled and deflected the question by saying he wanted No. 23 and had to settle for its number.
+ESPN’s Cassidy Hubbarth asked Cuban about his choice of number, but the Mavs boss smiled and deflected the question by saying he wanted No. 23 and had to settle for its double (even though his supposed favorite wasn’t taken).
 No one seemed to buy that explanation, but Hubbarth did not press the point.
 Maybe her producers wanted to avoid a repeat of Celebrity Game MVP Win Butler’s political statement at last year’s event in Toronto.

 [Follow Ball Don’t Lie on social media: Twitter | Instagram | Facebook | Tumblr]